ythosa/tstm/README.md

 ## Support

-TSTM is an MIT-licensed open source project.
+TSTM is an GPL-3.0 - licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.

 ## Stay in touch